Chewy Oatmeal Raisin Cookies with Walnuts

 cinnamon,

-and pumpkin pie spice which is optional.
+and pumpkin pie spice (optional).

 TIP – as an alternative to sifting these ingredients; add them to a medium size bowl and whisk together which should have a similar effect.